ArnavGarg7/applied-machine-learning/linear_regression/README.md

-Added linear regression on student exam scores
+Implemented linear regression on a student exam scores dataset